AlephVault/unity-meetgard-auth/README.md

 Also, there's a `Logout()` method.
 It sends a disconnection message and then, after it was sent, closes the connection on the client side.

+Finally, the `MakeLoginRequiredSender` can be invoked for both typed and void senders (those functions created with `MakeSender` and `MakeSender<T>`):

+1. `sender = loginProtocolComponent.MakeLoginRequiredSender(sender);` wraps it with a function that, when invoked, it will only send the command if it's already logged in.
+If not logged in, it will directly trigger the `OnNotLoggedIn` event.
+2. `sender = loginProtocolComponent.MakeLoginRequiredSender(sender, true);` wraps it with a function that, when invoked, it will only send the command if it's already logged in.
+If not logged in, it will raise the `ExampleMySimpleAuthProtocolClientSide.NotLoggedInException` exception.

 #### The protocol implementation: Server side

 This one is located at: `Assets/Scripts/Server/Authoring/Behaviours/Protocols/ExampleMySimpleAuthProtocolServerSide.cs` and looks like this: